 - Research Support (both ongoing and completed) – please note no dollars or effort should be listed on the Biosketch

-Please visit our Biosketch page for more information.
+Please visit our NIH Specifics, Tips & Tricks page for more information.

 When is Other Support submitted to the NIH?

 For unsolicited research proposals, other support is not submitted.
 There is a possibility that in response to a particular RFA, the instructions may ask for it specifically.
 All other times are when directly requested by NIH, generally when Just-in-Time information is requested.
-Go to the Other Support page for more information.
+Please visit our NIH Specifics, Tips & Tricks page for more information.

-Facilities & Resources - what does the Grant Review & Analysis Office look for?
+Facilities & Resources - what does Grant Services & Analysis look for?

 We look for any commitment of space.
 We double check that it is appropriate and that it matches what is listed and signed for on the PAF.
 We ensure that the ‘Scientific Environment Contributing to the Success of the Project’ statement is present for all NIH or PHS applications following the SF424 form set.